abilandz/PH8124/Final_Project/FinalProject.md

 55 555 5555 55555
 */

-// For a different format (number of columns!), you need to adapt: tree->ReadFile(filename,"px:py:pz:E"); used below
+// For a different format (i.e. number of columns!), you need to adapt: tree->ReadFile(filename,"px:py:pz:E"); used below (e.g. to add also PID entry)

 #include "TFile.h"
 #include "TTree.h"